Raymi306/fmn-passgen/README.md

 PADDING TYPES:
     none
+    fixed-front    (add padding-length padding-characters to front)
+    fixed-back     (add padding-length padding-characters to back)
+    fixed-both     (add padding-length padding-characters to front and back) fixed          (alias for fixed-both)
+    adaptive-front (if length of unpadded password is less than padding-length, prepend padding-characters to meet length)
-    fixed    (add padding-length padding-characters to front and back) adaptive (if unpadded password is less than padding-length, append padding-characters to meet length)
+    adaptive-back  (if length of unpadded password is less than padding-length, append padding-characters to meet length)
+    adaptive       (alias for adaptive-back)

 RNG TYPES:
     os-rng (the system's native secure RNG)